evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro/_index.md

 The maximum DC charging speed is 135kW.
 A full charge from 0 - 100% would take 50 minutes, while a more common scenario of 10-80% would take 29 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 45% resulting in an actual charge speed including time loss on 110kW.
 Each charge session would take 19 minutes and 52 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 10 hours and 10 minutes to drive.
-This will requires six charge sessions charging from 0% to 44%.
+This trip will require six charge session(s) charging from 0% to 44%.
 The total time lost for charging will be 111 minutes.
 ### Onboard charger